HardwareAndro/awesome-devops/README.md

 ### Containers

-Containers are an amazing innovation that have many every day uses.
+Containers are an amazing innovation that have many everyday uses.
 They can be used locally, in your build servers, for development and production deployments.
 You can also use them to test new services and keep your laptop free of clutter!
 How to build, test and deploy modern code in a repeatable fashion: https://3musketeers.io/

 #### Docker